KatyaRobinson/100-days-of-code/log.md

 **Link to work:** <a href="https://github.com/KatyaRobinson/movement-source/commit/b78edc6fd1f57ebdfb9d1a79451dcba52353177d">Movement Source Lousy Commit</a>
 <a href = "http://codepen.io/katyarobinson/pen/OWzXOK"> CSSDailyImages Portfolio Forked and Edited</a>

+### Day 27: January 30, 2017

+**Today's Progress**: Finished css-drawing an elephant.
+Started working on him yesterday at work but was too tired to finish when I got home

+**To Do Next**
+- Make services menu open on button click. - jQuery
+- Remove logo on mobile menu.  - CSS
+- Remove Facebook comletely unless Blog page is eventually created.
+- Choose an icon pack and implement with the design.
+- Rework images in Photoshop
+- Add social media icons to the footer and header. - HTML, CSS
+- Figure out a way to email all this info to the site owner. - PHP
+-  and add an anchor link to the class description. - HTML, CSS
+- Create a page for the site owner to log in to and see all requests
+- Restyle Appointment Request form
+- Require all fields except for message on the Request Appointment form
+- Check form input before submitting
+- Work on visual effect after submitting the form.
+Fade it out and fade in the success message in green
+- Redesing Contact page to fit in with the website theme.
+Remove map??? or make it way smaller and in the bottom of the page
+- Restyle About Us page.
+Put picture into a circle or some sort of frame.
+Doesn't look good now.

+**Technology used**: CSS

+**Thoughts:** I am more excited to start working on the dailycssimages challnege this morning.
+Maybe because it is new and fresh, or maybe because the Movement Source website has become too overwhelming of a project...
+I know I just need to start fall into the mood.

+**Link to work:** <a href="">Movement Source Commit</a>
+<a href = "http://codepen.io/katyarobinson/full/XpVORv/"> CSSDailyImages Day 2: Elephant</a>

 <hr><hr>
 NOTE: TEMPLATE FOR LOG RECORD